unstoppabledomains/dev-docs/developer-toolkit/resolution-service/endpoints/get-records-for-a-domain.md

 ## Example

-Here is an example request to query for the records and metadata of the `brad.crypto` domain.
+Here is an example request to query for the records and metadata of the `brad.crypto` domain:

 ### Request